odoo/documentation/legal/terms/online.rst

 ..
 FIXME: should we really fix the price in the contract?

-The additional charge for the Upgrade, Support and Bugfix Service for custom modules developed by Odoo SA is 4 EUR (€) / month per hour of development of these custom features.
+The additional charge for the Upgrade, Support and Bugfix Service for custom modules developed by Odoo SA is a recurring price depending on the number of hours done to develop these custom features:
+- 4 EUR / month per hour of development in European contries
+- 5 USD / month per hour of development in other countries

 In case the modules are not developed by Odoo SA, Odoo SA reserves the right to reject an upgrade request for third-party modules under the above conditions if